 25 April (2015) saw Pooley taking on another fresh challenge.
 The animated film tells the story of Gallipoli through the eyes of six ANZAC soldiers — it even contains animated interviews.
 Pooley began her research by reading hundreds of accounts from New Zealanders who went went to war.
 Animation allowed her "to tell the story in a more imaginative", and "palatable" way.
 Pooley cites scenes of blood turning into poppies as an example of how animation allowed new storytelling possibilities.
 April 25 was nominated for Best Documentary at the 2017 Moa Film Awards, and Pooley for Best Documentary Director.

-Set to debut at the 2020 NZ International Film Festival, The Girl on the Bridge follows suicide survivor and mental health campaigner Jazz Thornton, as she finds a way to tell the story of a friend who didn't make it.
+Also debuting in 2020 (at the NZ International Film Festival) was The Girl on the Bridge.
+The documentary follows suicide survivor and mental health campaigner Jazz Thornton, as she seeks a way to tell the story of a friend who didn't make it.

 Among Pooley's 30+ awards and accolades, she was named a New Zealand Arts Laureate in 2011 (included was a $50,000 grant to further her artistic endeavours).
 In 2017 she was made an Officer of the New Zealand Order of Merit, for services to documentary filmmaking.
 Active in industry affairs, Pooley has spent time on the executive of the NZ Directors Guild, and been a judge for the International Emmy Awards; she is also a member of the Academy Of Motion Picture Arts and Sciences, the organisation behind the Academy Awards.